ASQA's Standards for RTOs outline the need for a Training and Assessment Strategy (TAS) in clauses 1.1 - 1.4 and 2.2.

-As part of your TAS, at enrolment, provide your future students with an online form/questionnaire to assess their existing skills, knowledge and experience.
+Top Tip: As part of your TAS, at enrolment, provide your future students with an online form/questionnaire to assess their existing skills, knowledge and experience.
 You can also ask questions about how easily they can get to a classroom or workplace to find out the best mode of delivery for each student.
 Conduct an LLN test online too.

 When analysing the training package to identify how the training and assessment

 Effortlessly gather knowledge evidence and practical evidence, videos, materials, assessments and results.
 These are all stored and accessed from the one place and results can be transferred to your Student Management System through a workflow or at the click of a button.
-No doubling up of data handling, all Cloud Assess forms can be integrated into your website and stored in assessment platform as evidence of an efficient and thorough enrolment process.
+No doubling up of data handling, all Cloud Assess forms can be integrated into your website and stored in the assessment platform as evidence of an efficient and thorough enrolment process.

 Clause 1.3 Make sure everything that falls under the scope of registration is sufficient

 Your TAS must identify the following as being sufficient: